prajesh123916/SmatBot-Internship/README.md

 Problem statement - Given an image/document of a POD (Proof Of Delivery) predict whether it's clear/unclear.
 Also detect whether the important stamps and remarks are printed on the POD or not.

+Uploaded Mahindra_class and flask python files in reference with Mahindra Project.

 TATA Motors:

 Problem Statement - Given an RC of the vehicle of the 2 states.
 Extract the required information from that RC which is uploaded by the user on the bot.

+Uploaded tata_rc_ocr_class.py and tata_rc_ocr_flask.py files in referencing with TATA Project.